Karlee Burgess: Juniors

+Women's

 Due to the COVID-19 pandemic in Canada, many provinces had to cancel their provincial championships, with member associations selecting their representatives for the 2021 Scotties Tournament of Hearts.
 Due to this situation, Curling Canada added three Wild Card teams to the national championship, which were based on the CTRS standings from the 2019–20 season.
 Because Team Zacharias ranked 11th on the CTRS and kept at least three of their four players together for the 2020–21 season, they got the second Wild Card spot at the 2021 Scotties in Calgary, Alberta.
 At the Hearts, they finished with a 3–5 round robin record, failing to qualify for the championship round.

 Team Zacharias won their second event of the 2021–22 season, going undefeated to capture the Mother Club Fall Curling Classic.
 They later had a semifinal finish at the Stu Sells Toronto Tankard after losing to eventual winners Team Hollie Duncan.
 Because of their successes on tour, Team Zacharias had enough points to qualify for the 2021 Canadian Olympic Curling Pre-Trials.
 At the Pre-Trials, the team finished the round robin with a 4–2 record.
 This qualified them for the double knockout round, where they lost both of their games and were eliminated.
 Elsewhere on tour, the team reached the quarterfinals of the Red Deer Curling Classic and won the MCT Championships in November 2021.
 At the 2022 Manitoba Scotties Tournament of Hearts in December 2021, Team Zacharias finished with a 3–2 record in their pool, enough to advance to the championship pool.
 They then won three straight games to finish first overall and earn a bye to the provincial final.
 In the final, they faced the Kristy Watling rink which they defeated 7–5, earning the right to represent Manitoba at the 2022 Scotties Tournament of Hearts.
 At the Hearts, the team finished the round robin with a 5–3 record.
 This qualified them for a tiebreaker against the Northwest Territories' Kerry Galusha, which they lost 8–6 and were eliminated.
 Team Zacharias played in their first Grand Slam event at the 2022 Players' Championship.
 There, they posted a 2–3 record, missing the playoffs.
 They wrapped up their season at the 2022 Best of the West event where they lost in the semifinals to Corryn Brown.